WhymustIhaveaname/open_BSEC_for_BME680/README.md

 e_S = N_d exp{-(1/6)(a/L_D)^2 - p}

 Here e_S is the surface electron concentration and L_D is the Debye length.
 R0 is the sensor resistances when there is no reducing gases. a	is Particle radius.
 When sensor is made, N_d, a, L_D and R_0 are fixed, while p is dependent on the actual gaseous conditions.
+So the equivalent reducing gas pressure reads

+\delta p = C (A + B/T - ln(R))

+where B and C are constants of the sensor, and A needs to be calibrated based on the history after power on.
+Readers will soon find that how A is calibrated by BSEC is the main issue.

+As discussed above, BME680 is enough for demand controlled ventilation(DCV) while it cannot give exact value of any of IAQ or CO2 equivalents.

 ### bVOC and s-IAQ as a function of CO2 equivalents